mericcaglar/Flappy-Bird-P5.js/README.md

 # Flappy-Bird-P5.js
-A simple flappybird clone made with p5js but with different mechanics for university project.
+A simple flappybird clone made with p5js but with different mechanics.